-Between August 2012 and January 2016, Lukas Pairon worked on a PhD-research in Kinshasa, DRCongo, on the possible social impact of music making (SIMM) for young people, who were previously members of violent gangs or so-called ‘witch’-children living in the streets of the city.
+Between August 2012 and January 2016, Lukas Pairon did fieldwork for his PhD-research in Kinshasa, DRCongo, on possible social impacts of music making (SIMM) for young people who were previously members of violent gangs or so-called ‘witch’-children living in the streets of the city.

-He plans to defend his PhD-thesis (title: They Say Music Saved Them) at the University of Ghent (Department of Political and Social Sciences, Conflict Research Group) in 2018 or beginning of 2019.
+He defended his PhD-thesis – title: Music Saved Them They Say – on 7th June 2019 at the University of Ghent (Department of Political and Social Sciences, Conflict Research Group), and is now Doctor in the Political and Social Sciences.

 You can download his PhD-thesis here: PhD-thesis © Lukas Pairon

 In 2022 he gave a TEDx-talk during which he shortly touches on the main finding of his research (you can find his TEDx-talk here).

 Following his PhD, Lukas Pairon wrote a book (in English) for practitioners (musicians and social and community workers) and researchers interested in finding out what we can learn from the case-studies of music in social work in Kinshasa (DR Congo).
 Preface to his book is written by Professor John Sloboda.
 The hardcover version of the book is published by Routledge and is – together with the eBook-version – released in June 2020 (see link here).
 The paperback version of the book was released in 2022 (ISBN: 9780367500184).
 And here are some first endorsements on the book: